Autumn is Lung Season: Breathe Easier with Chinese MedicineAdina Stanescu, R.TCMP September 26, 2020

-Fritillary, Pear and Rock Sugar Drink
+Fritillary, Pear, and Rock Sugar Drink

-As one of the tastiest and most famous fall tonics, this recipe is appropriate for lungs that tend to be hot and dry, such as smokers, chronic sore throat sufferers, those that become easily hoarse, or have dry lips and frequent thirst.
+As one of the tastiest and most famous fall tonics, this recipe is appropriate for lungs that tend to be hot and dry, such as in smokers, chronic sore throat sufferers, those that become easily hoarse, or have dry lips and frequent thirst.
 It can also be taken in the absence of the above symptoms if dry indoor air feels uncomfortable.

 - 30 grams finely ground Fritillary bulb (Chuang Bei Mu)

 - 2 Asian or regular pears, peeled and quartered

 - 2 Tbsp rock sugar, or 1 Tbsp of organic raw cane sugar

 Bring all ingredients to a boil in 4 cups of water, then reduce heat to minimum and simmer, covered, for 30 minutes.
 Strain and drink cool, 1 or 2 cups per day.
 Store excess in the fridge for no more than 3 days.
 Eat pear pieces if desired.
 Can be taken regularly through the fall.

 This tea moisturizes the lungs, expels phlegm and calms cough.
 Flax seeds appear in old Western herbal manuals as a remedy for lung consumption, and “spitting blood.”
 The slightly lubricating consistency of this tea will attest to their action upon the lung.
 Honey is a well known expectorant and cough remedy.

 - 1 Tbsp whole flax